torturous/Discord_Theme/README.md

 ***Discord_Theme*** theme is made by **AlexFlipnote#0021** & **CyberRonin#5517**<br>
 This was made to let everyone who wants, able to have a more good-looking style.
 It supports any plugins (almost, depends if the import URL is custom made for 1 theme).

+Do you need more help?
+Join this server! **https://discord.gg/J4mwTJR**

 ## Screenshots
 ![Preview 1](https://i.alexflipnote.xyz/0329N9C.png)